The Yardbirds: Beck line-up (1965–1966)

-The single "Shapes of Things", released in February 1966, "can justifiably be classified as the first psychedelic rock classic", according to music journalist Richie Unterberger and heralded the coming of British psychedelia three months before the Beatles' "Paperback Writer"/"Rain".
-Reaching number three on the UK charts and 11 in the US, "Shapes" was also the Yardbirds' first self-penned hit, the previous three UK A-sides having been written by Gouldman.
+The single "Shapes of Things", released in February 1966, "can justifiably be classified as the first psychedelic rock classic", according to music journalist Richie Unterberger, and it heralded the coming of British psychedelia three months before the Beatles' "Paperback Writer"/"Rain".
+Reaching No. 3 on the UK charts and No. 11 in the US, "Shapes" was also the Yardbirds' first self-penned hit, the previous three UK A-sides having been written by Gouldman.
 Relf's vague anti-war protest lyrics and Beck's feedback-driven, Middle Eastern-influenced solo reflected the band's increasing embrace of psychedelia, as did the UK B-side "You're a Better Man Than I" and the follow-up single, "Over Under Sideways Down".
-The latter was released in May and features more quixotic lyrics by Relf and another Eastern-inspired guitar line by Beck.
+The latter was released in May 1966 and features more quixotic lyrics by Relf and another Eastern-inspired guitar line by Beck.

-The "Over Under Sideways Down" sessions were held in April 1966 and produced the album Yardbirds.
+The "Over Under Sideways Down" sessions took place in April 1966 and produced the album Yardbirds.
 It was commonly referred to as "Roger the Engineer", which were the words scrawled under a cartoon by Dreja of engineer Roger Cameron that appears on the cover of the UK release.
 In the US, an abridged version of the album, minus the cartoon cover art, was released as Over Under Sideways Down.
-The recording session marked the Yardbirds' split with their manager, Giorgio Gomelsky, as writer Simon Napier-Bell took over management and shared production credit with Samwell-Smith.
+The recording session marked the Yardbirds' split with manager Giorgio Gomelsky, as writer Simon Napier-Bell took over management and shared production credit with Samwell-Smith.

 The band, led by Relf and McCarty, eschewed cover material, writing the entire album themselves.
-They were allotted "a whole week" to record the album, according to Dreja, resulting in a "crammed" albeit an eclectic mix of blues, hard rock, monkish chanting ("Turn into Earth", "Ever Since the World Began") and African tribal rhythms ("Hot House of Omagararshid").
+They were allotted "a whole week" to record the album, according to Dreja, resulting in a "crammed" albeit eclectic mix of blues, hard rock, monkish chanting ("Turn into Earth", "Ever Since the World Began"), and African tribal rhythms ("Hot House of Omagararshid").
 Beck's guitar lines were a unifying constant throughout.
-Roger the Engineer was ranked at number 350 on Rolling Stone magazine's "500 Greatest Albums of All Time".
+Roger the Engineer was ranked at No. 350 on Rolling Stone magazine's "500 Greatest Albums of All Time".